 The period after a laryngectomy can be tough for some patients, especially for the ones that have experienced a traumatic event like an accident or cancer diagnosis.
 For these reasons, their daily lives need to be adapted in such ways that their routines return to be as normal as they were before.
+Such as activities and diet.
 To achieve this, here are some guidelines and recommendations to follow.

 Physical activity is also essential to increase the healing process.
 Patients need to start by walking every day a little more than the day before, slowly increasing the pace, intensity, and distance.
 Walking boosts blood flow and helps prevent pneumonia and constipation.
 Patients need to avoid strenuous activities, such as bicycle riding, jogging, weight lifting or aerobic exercise until the doctor says it is okay.